 Today, Trinity congregation continues to share the Gospel of Jesus Christ with their members, the community, our school children and their families.

-Although Lutheran elementary education is still the primary ministry, the congregation also reaches into the neighborhood with a thriving Spanish Language Ministry, Oregon Food Bank distributions, and community events on its property.
+Although Lutheran elementary education is still the primary ministry, the congregation also reaches into the neighborhood with a thriving Spanish Language ministry and community events on its property.
 Opportunities for worship, fellowship, service, Bible study and sharing Christ with each other are part of the life of the congregation.